Basic Policy(Brother Group Principles of Social Responsibility)

 Brother Group will provide a helpline where people such as victims who are negatively affected by human rights within Brother Group's value chain can seek relief.
 The helpline is open to everyone, including those within and outside of Brother Group.
 At the helpline, Brother Group will maintain anonymity and confidentiality in order to protect those who raise their concerns.

-5-Information Disclosure / Consultation
+5-Information disclosure / Consultation

 Brother Group makes appropriate disclosures on its website and reports regarding its human rights due diligence policy and the measures taken to identify and remedy negative human rights impacts.